ionutvilie/awesome-home-server/node_exporter/README.md

 ## systemd service

+Deploy as systemd service.
+Docker container version requires many volumes to be mounted inside the container.. got bored gave up !

-Create the service file: `/etc/systemd/system/node_exporter.service` create the env file    : `/opt/node_exporter/env` (empty or not it needs to be there)
+- Create the service file: `/etc/systemd/system/node_exporter.service`
+- create the env file    : `/opt/node_exporter/env` (empty or not it needs to be there)

 ```bash
 sudo systemctl daemon-reload           #